cyberbotics/webots/docs/guide/installation-procedure.md

 #### Installing the Docker Image

-A [Docker](https://www.docker.com) image of Webots based on Ubuntu 18.04 is available on [dockerhub](https://hub.docker.com/r/cyberbotics/webots).
+[Docker](https://www.docker.com) images of Webots based on Ubuntu 18.04 and 20.04 are available on [dockerhub](https://hub.docker.com/r/cyberbotics/webots).

-This image can be used to run Webots in your continuous integration (CI) workflow without requiring any graphical user interface or to get a clean and sandboxed environment with Webots pre-installed including GPU accelerated graphical user interface.
+These images can be used to run Webots in your continuous integration (CI) workflow without requiring any graphical user interface or to get a clean and sandboxed environment with Webots pre-installed including GPU accelerated graphical user interface.

 ##### Install Docker